 Dogs are run in braces, two at a time as determined by a drawing several days in advance of the hunting tests.
 The purpose of bracing is to allow the judges an opportunity to determine whether or not a dog has an aggressive demeanor, or is a “trailer”, one that chases it’s bracemate.
 Another reason for bracing is that dogs, in some situations must also honor their bracemates in both Senior and Master stakes in order to receive a qualifying score.

-In Junior stakes, dogs must show a keen desire to hunt, be bold and independent of it's bracemate.
+In Junior stakes, dogs must show a keen desire to hunt, be bold and independent of it’s bracemate.
 Dogs must show desire to find game and when finding such, must point until the handler gets within gun range.
 A blank shot must be fired by the handler to show that the dog is not gunshy.
-The Junior dog should also be responsive to its handlers commands.
+The Junior dog should also be responsive to the commands of its handler.

 The Senior dog should also show all of the above PLUS be steady to the flush but can break at gunshot.
 The dog must show willingness to honor without being “whoa-ed” into a honor.
 The Senior dog must retrieve to its handler.
 A Senior dog that “steals point” from its bracemate cannot receive a qualifying score.